mblakele/presta/README.md

 This may be a little confusing, since the sum of all the histogram expressions may exceed headline elapsed time.

-The functions in this library are lightweight, so you do not need to disable them for production.
+The cprof functions are lightweight, so you do not need to disable them for production.

 Test Cases